digitalbazaar/forge/README.md

 var rsa = forge.pki.rsa;

+// generate an RSA key pair synchronously
+// *NOT RECOMMENDED* -- can be significantly slower than async and will not
-// generate an RSA key pair synchronously var keypair = rsa.generateKeyPair({bits: 2048, e: 0x10001});
+// use native APIs if available. var keypair = rsa.generateKeyPair({bits: 2048, e: 0x10001});

 // generate an RSA key pair asynchronously (uses web workers if available)
-// use workers: -1 to run a fast core estimator to optimize # of workers rsa.generateKeyPair({bits: 2048, workers: 2}, function(err, keypair) {
+// use workers: -1 to run a fast core estimator to optimize # of workers
+// *RECOMMENDED* - can be significantly faster than sync -- and will use
+// native APIs if available.
+rsa.generateKeyPair({bits: 2048, workers: 2}, function(err, keypair) {
   // keypair.privateKey, keypair.publicKey
 });